-Croatia National Park
+Croatia National Parks

 If you've opted to holiday on Croatia's sunny shores, but are a fan of greenery and the great outdoors, put a visit to one of Croatia's spectacular national parks on your list of things to do.
 There are eight to choose from and a trip to a Croatia national park is an easy and relaxing way to spend a day.
 The big question is: which one will you visit?

 The most popular Croatia national park is Plitvice Lakes National Park.
 According to legend, the Black Queen came down from her mountain after a period of drought.
 Using her magic, she conjured a mighty storm to bring the dry conditions to an end.
 After it had passed, they found that 16 lakes had been formed: the Plitvice Lakes.
 However they were formed, these stunning lakes, fed by glittering waterfalls and surrounded by fragrant pine forests, are Croatia's most-visited natural wonder.

-Nymphs, Romans, and Snorkels!The Mljet National Park features in Homer's Odyssey, as the home of the nymph, Calypso.
-Set among the sprawling forests, you'll find two salt lakes where the nymph's legendary island, Ogygia, sits.
-Considered to be one of the most beautiful islands in the whole country, it can be visited by boat.
-Kornati is the Croatia national park hailed by George Bernard Shaw as being created out of “tears, stars, and breath”.
-The park is made up of 89 islands, littered with the remains of Roman settlements; ideal for those with even a passing interest in Croatia's rich history.
-Not every Croatia national park hides its treasure above ground!
 While the archipelago of islands that make up Brijuni National Park is a dreamy mix of laurel trees and holm oak, there's also the opportunity to see what the sea has claimed as its own.
 Take part in the Undersea Trail and you can snorkel through the ruins of a Roman villa, which dates back as far as the First Century.